 The current existing legislation on climate changes does not have a direct impact on the activities of the Company.
-However, the Company considered the global requirements to reduce the level of CO2 emissions, and incorporate this requirements in the investments programms.
-Thus, equipments acquired comply with the latest standards regarding CO2 emissions.
+However, the Company considered the global requirements to reduce the level of CO2 emissions, and incorporate these requirements in the investments programs.
+Thus, equipment acquired comply with the latest standards regarding CO2 emissions.
 The thermal engines used by machines in daily operations are in accordance with the European legislation regarding emissions.

-At the end of financial year 2022, the Company has performed the impairment test for all its tangible assets using the discounted cash flow method.
+At the end of financial year 2024, the Company has performed the impairment test for all its tangible assets (including right of use of assets) using the discounted cash flow method.
 The discounted cash flow method assumes the value of cash-generating units by estimating the present value of the future expected earnings arising from the use of the cash generating unit, using a discount rate.
 Estimated cash flows were determined taking into account the company's projections regarding the operating profits for the next seven years, discounted with an estimated economic growth rate of the industry in which the company operates.

-The recoverable amount of the CGU of RON 35.8 million was determined based on the value in use (VIU) calculation using the cash flow projections from the approved business plan.
+The recoverable amount of the CGU was determined based on the value in use (VIU) calculation using the cash flow projections from the approved business plan.
 Business Plan take into account only the turnover expected to be generated from agreements already signed with main customers for cementing and acidizing services.
 Revenues expected to be generated by new services to be provided were not considered given Management's conservative approach when preparing the budgets for the next period.
 This is also linked to the inherent risk generated by the timing of receiving work orders from customers.
-As a result of the analysis, Management did not identified the necessity of increasing the impairment for the CGU.
+As a result of the analysis, Management did not identify anymore the necessity of an impairment for the CGU and therefore reversed the existing impairment, already recorded in prior periods, of RON 508.671.
+The results of the test performed this year confirmed the trend recorded also in previous year, leading to the conclusion that estimated value in use (VIU) is reasonably higher that the net book value of the assets - recoverable amount determined as VIU was higher than carrying amount on a consistent basis, while actual results stabilized matching budgeted level, after a difficult period subsequent COVID-19 pandemic.